 KIRSTY SINCLAIR DOOTSON*

-For non-Scottish readers, my first two names are (I am embarrassed to say) pronounced to rhyme with “thirsty sprinkler”.
-My official UCL profile (and email address) is here.
+*For non-Scottish readers, my first two names are (I am embarrassed to say) pronounced to rhyme with “thirsty sprinkler”.
+Dootson is (unfortunately) pronounced exactly as you think it is.